krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 When the degree of the node to be removed is $2$, we cannot remove it directly, but need to use a node to replace it.
 To maintain the property of the binary search tree "left subtree < root node < right subtree," **this node can be either the smallest node of the right subtree or the largest node of the left subtree**.

-Assuming we choose the smallest node of the right subtree (the next node in in-order traversal), then the removal operation proceeds as shown in the Figure 7-21 .
+Assuming we choose the smallest node of the right subtree (the next node in in-order traversal), then the removal operation proceeds as shown in Figure 7-21.

 1. Find the next node in the "in-order traversal sequence" of the node to be removed, denoted as `tmp`.
 2. Replace the value of the node to be removed with `tmp`'s value, and recursively remove the node `tmp` in the tree.